AlertAngel/tech_stack/README.md

 5. DS18B20 temperature sensor module
 6. Pushbuttons

+## Software

+These are the software that will be used, mainly to build the mobile application

+1. Kodular
+2. MIT App Inventor

+Either of the above can be used.

 ## Firmware

 For the Embedded firmware, Rust (`std`) seems to be a very good option due to it's architecture and inbuilt memory safety.

 Due to the lack of a garbage collector, it prevents buffer overflows.